vkinnune/roger-skyline-1/README.md

 My preferred virtualization stack is QEMU+Virt-Manager.
 The reason people prefer QEMU over VirtualBox is its performance.
 Virt-Manager is a front-end for QEMU because QEMU by itself is a terminal application.

+I chose QEMU because I wanted to learn a new tech stack.

 How to install QEMU+Virt-Manager: https://youtu.be/wxxP39cNJOs

 ### Install